Meteorites are not white or whitish, certainly on the exterior.

 All of these photos were sent to me by persons who thought that the rock might be a meteorite.
 None of these rocks is a meteorite and none has has a fusion crust.

-I’ve looked for the whitist meteorite that I could find and found our department’s sample of the Jilin ordinary chondrite.
+I have looked for the whitist meteorite that I could find.
+Here are photos of the Jilin ordinary chondrite.
 Jilin fell in China on 8 March 1976.
-It’s a big meteorite.
+It is a big meteorite.
 The official mass is about 4 metric tons, making it the largest stony meteorite ever recovered.